What exactly is Slovenian food?

 For meat lovers, there’s no better place in Ljubljana than Čompa, an unpretentious trattoria-style tiny place where you start off with raw meat bites and move on to grilled mangalitza pork, beef, and horse.

 For natural wine lovers Tabar is Ljubljana’s hotspot with perhaps the most well-stocked list of those kinds of wines, served alongside small plate, but elaborate dishes by young chef Jakob Pintar.
+If you are up for some fun-dining, go to Aftr – a recently opened bistro by Jorg Zupan, the same chef and the same location of the former Michelin starred restaurant Atelje.

 Slovenia’s craziest place by far is Skaručna, a place you walk in during the daylight and crawl out on all 4.
 It’s hectic, wild, brash, politically incorrect, and borderline dangerous, but oh-so-fun.
 Food is a great showcase of hearty Slovenian dishes, with beef tongue with horseradish, baked trout, and veal shank playing the central roles.